The Gambling Law Review: United Kingdom

 In addition to the licensing of operators, the legislation provides for the licensing of a number of other activities, outlined in this subsection.

-First, there is the concept of the 'personal licence', which can apply to individuals in gambling organisations who either perform a particular management function or a particular function (e.g., being a croupier).
+First, there is the concept of the 'personal licence', which can apply to individuals in gambling organisations who either perform a particular management function or a particular function (e.g., being a croupier or pit boss).
 Personal licences are a guarantee that those occupying a position of trust within an operator are fit and proper individuals, and are personally accountable to the Commission, having specific reporting requirements in relation to 'key events' within the operator.
 As such, the granting of a personal licence not only represents a badge of quality, but also gives the Commission 'eyes and ears' within an organisation.
-The procedure for applying for a personal licence is the same as for an operating licence,43 though clearly the type of due diligence performed by the Commission in relation to personal licences is more restricted.
+The procedure for applying for a personal licence is very similar to that for an operating licence,43 though clearly the type of due diligence performed by the Commission in relation to personal licences is more restricted.

 Gaming machine manufacture

-The GA recognises that, although they do not operate the machines, those who make, repair or install gaming machines have a special responsibility because they can influence the outcome of gaming.
-Consequently those who operate in this part of the industry also must apply for an operator licence44 and ensure that all machines that they make comply with technical standards imposed by the Commission.
+The GA recognises that those who make, repair or install gaming machines have a high level of responsibility because they can influence the outcome of gaming, even though they are not the actual operators of the premises where the gaming machine is located.
+Consequently, those who make, sell or repair gaming machines must apply for an operator licence44 and ensure that all machines that they make comply with technical standards imposed by the Commission.

 The licensing process